jmosk/2023-AdventOfCode/README.md

+The purpose of these solutions is not to create the most efficient and complex one-line solutions to each puzzle but to provide a solution along with an explanation of each of the steps taken to get the correct answer.
+After I have solved each puzzle I look at solutions posted by other APL users and learn of the use of other primitives to perform various functions.
+That allows me to use some of these other primitives in future solutions.
+For example. "selective replacement" was not understood in the day 1 solution and later integrated after a solution was found using other methodologies.
+Then on day 2, selective replacement was used to replace spaces inside a matrix with 0's so a row-wise addition could be used.

-Code to solve AoC puzzles are of the form: apl#a - for part 1 apl1b - for part 2
-Verification of sample data os: apl#a_trace - with each step displayed apl$b_trace
+Code to solve AoC puzzles are of the form: apl#a - for part 1 apl1b - for part 2 - But part 2 is sometimes in the same file as part 1 Verification of sample data is: apl#a_trace - with results of each step displayed apl#b_trace
 Data is:
   test#a.txt - sample data
   test#b.txt